Pit Boss Smoked Chicken Quarters

 Sharing is caring!

 Few can resist my Pit Boss chicken quarters—the crispy skin and smoky flavor are unbeatable.
-Smoking a whole bird can take time, but chicken quarters are quicker, easier, and just as tasty.
+Smoking a whole bird can be time-consuming, but smoking chicken quarters is quicker, easier, and just as tasty.
 They’re ideal for feeding a crowd since the portions are ready to go, and perfect for busy weeknights when you want something satisfying fast.

 Dry chicken is a common issue, but don’t worry—follow my steps below for juicy, flavorful results every time.